streamnative/function-mesh-website/docs/function-mesh-worker/manage-builtin-connectors.md

 ## Built-in Connector feature in Apache Pulsar

 Pulsar distribution includes a set of common connectors that have been packaged and tested with the rest of Apache Pulsar.
-These connectors import and export data from some of the most commonly used data systems.
+These connectors import/export data into/from some of the most commonly used data systems.

 Using any of these connectors is as easy as writing a simple connector and running the connector locally or submitting the connector to a Pulsar Functions cluster.